Harry Fonseca

 1999 XLVIII Esposizione Internazionale d'Arte, "Ceremonial," Contemporary Native American Artists, Venice Biennale, Schola Del Tiraoro E Battloro, Venice, Italy

-1998 "Glipses of the Sacred," The Ink People Center for the Arts, Eureka, CA
+1998 "Glimpses of the Sacred," The Ink People Center for the Arts, Eureka, CA

 1998 "Wounded Mother: Indian Artists Respond to the Gold Rush," American Indian Contemporary Arts, San Francisco, CA